How to Hide NGINX Version

-What is NGINX?
+What is Nginx?

-That’s right; NGINX is used as a reverse proxy to forward client requests, a load balancer to distribute tasks, a mail proxy, and a tool for HTTP cache optimization and reduction of delay in browsing.
+It is used as a reverse proxy to forward client requests, a load balancer to distribute tasks, a mail proxy, and a tool for HTTP cache optimization and reduction of delay in browsing.

 Image Source: morioh.com

-So, how to do it?
+So how do we do it?

 To do this, just set the server_tokens to off.
 It is ‘on’ by default.

-To check the current NGINX Server Header Information
+To Check the Current Nginx Server Header Information

-The terminal command curl –head yourdomain.com can check your current server information.
+The terminal command curl --head yourdomain.com can check your current server information.

-Hide Nginx version:
+Hide Nginx Version:

 - To access the Nginx hide version, go to the HTTP status code, and the default configuration would have the version number; hide it, and you are good to go.